safesoftware/fmeflow-cli/docs/fmeserver_repositories.md

 ### Synopsis

 Lists repositories on the given FME Server.
+Pass in a name to get information on a specific repository.

 ```
 fmeserver repositories [flags]